YetOpen/certbot-zimbra/README.md

 The certificate can be requested with additional hostnames.
 By default the script loops though all Zimbra domains, fetches the `zimbraPublicServiceHostname` attribute and adds the value to the request.
 If you want to disable this behavior use the `-u/--no-public-hostname-detection` option.

 To indicate additional domains explicitly use the `-e/--extra-domain` option (can be specified multiple times).
 Note that `-e` disables additional hostname detection.

+Use the `-c | --prompt-confirmation` option to ask for confirmation after detecting hostnames and before retrieving the certs and modifying your system.

 ## Renewal